 Youth and Family Programs

-The purpose of our teacher programs is to assist and inspire teachers to integrate Isle Royale topics into their classroom lesson plans through on-island experiences and curriculum prepared and provided by our instructor-guides.
-Our instructor-guides are knowledgeable classroom teachers as well as experts in backpacking, canoeing, and kayaking at Isle Royale National Park.
-In 2014, we are offering a three-credit graduate course for residents and nonresidents titled Moosewatch for Educators.
+Our teacher programs help educators integrate Isle Royale topics into their classroom lesson plans.
+We inspire and assist through on-island experiences, with curriculum provided by our instructor-guides, who are knowledgeable classroom teachers as well as experts in backpacking, canoeing, and kayaking at Isle Royale National Park.

 Road Scholar Programs

-As a national park, federal wilderness area, and international biosphere reserve, Isle Royale offers a superlative natural laboratory and field site for research in a broad range of disciplines, from the natural sciences to geology, archaeology, and wilderness ethics.
-The park is home to long-running research on wolf-moose ecology, boreal chorus frogs, nutrient cycling, and climate change as well as being home to a wealth of cultural heritage related to prehistoric mining, commercial fishing, resort era, and lake shipping (shipwrecks).
+National park, federal wilderness area, and international biosphere reserve, Isle Royale offers a superlative living laboratory and field site for research in a broad range of disciplines, from the natural sciences to geology, archaeology, and wilderness ethics.

-The Institute assists the Isle Royale Wolf-Moose Project in administration of volunteer expeditions into the backcountry of Isle Royale to collect field data essential to the continued monitoring and research of wolf and moose populations.
-Additional information on these Moosewatch Expeditions is found at www.isleroyalewolf.org.
+The Institute assists the Isle Royale Wolf-Moose Project to arrange volunteer expeditions into the backcountry to collect field data essential to continued monitoring and research of wolf and moose populations.